-Sound dull?
-Hang on a minute… oral and dental health is critical to our wellbeing.
+This blew my mind… turns out oral and dental health is more critical to our wellbeing than we might have thought.
 All of us, especially those vulnerable to bacterial infections like pneumonia, must brush our teeth first thing in the morning, before breakfast.
 Spitting, not rinsing.
 Not what you were taught when you were little?
 Me neither.
 Read on to find out why…

-We’re only just starting to learn how connected oral and dental health (and the nearby gut microbiome) is to our overall health.
+Apparently, we’re only just starting to learn how connected oral and dental health and the nearby gut microbiome is to our overall health.
 Gum disease is linked to stroke, pneumonia, heart disease, diabetes management and even Alzheimers’.
-Toothache pain alone can stop us from sleeping, talking and getting enough nourishment and hydration.
+Toothache pain alone can prevent older people from sleeping, talking, getting enough nourishment and hydration.

-Brushing our teeth last thing at night is the most important clean.
+Brushing our teeth last thing at night is one of the most important things we can do to maintain our health.
 Overnight our bacteria-defending saliva dries up and ‘bad bacteria’ has the opportunity to multiply.
 Swallowing the bacteria that has bloomed overnight with our breakfast is bad news.
-The bacteria is taken into the gut, absorbed into the blood stream and transported around our body.
-Eugh.
+The bacteria is taken into the gut, absorbed into the bloodstream and transported around our body.
+Ew.

-So if, like me, you were raised to brush teeth after breakfast, we need to rethink.
-Brushing before breakfast removes bad bacteria, so any sugar we eat at breakfast can’t feed it and form teeth decaying acid.
-If we spit rather than rinse at all times, the fluoride in toothpaste protects our teeth against any acids like orange juice too.
-A pea sized amount of toothpaste is fine.
-We should use a small headed tooth brush as directed by our dentist / hygienist, paying particular attention to the gum line.
-We should also clean our tongue with our toothbrush, thoroughly and gently.
-If we want to, (zero alcohol) mouthwash will freshen us up again after breakfast.
-Xylitol chewing gum can help reduce bacteria between meals, since it’s difficult for bacteria to metabolise and multiply.
+So if like me, you were raised to brush your teeth after breakfast, we need to rethink.
+Brushing before breakfast removes bad bacteria, so any sugar we eat at breakfast doesn’t feed it and form teeth decaying acid.
+If we spit rather than rinse after brushing, the fluoride in toothpaste protects our teeth against any acids like orange juice too.
+A pea-sized amount of toothpaste is fine.
+We should use a small-headed toothbrush as directed by our dentist/hygienist, paying particular attention to the gum line.
+We should also clean our tongues with our toothbrushes, thoroughly and gently.
+If we want, (zero alcohol) mouthwash will freshen us up again after breakfast.
+Xylitol chewing gum can help reduce bacteria between meals as it makes it difficult for bacteria to metabolise and multiply.

 Dental and oral health is also improved by a healthy diet.
 If we’re going to eat (or drink) sugar, it’s far better at mealtimes when our saliva levels are highest.
-Fizzy drinks, including carbonated water (also acidic), are best drunk with a straw.
-This is a challenge if you need high energy sip formulations, when dental hygiene is even more important.
+Fizzy drinks, including carbonated water (also acidic), are best drunk with a straw so they bypass the teeth altogether.
+This is a challenge if an elder needs high energy sip formulations, it’s when dental hygiene is even more important.

 Dental hygiene tips for carers of elders